How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Don’t be afraid to ask this question.

-In my almost 20 years in the industry, I have only ever been asked about my qualifications about 4 times, which I think is crazy!
+In my over 24 years in the industry, I have only ever been asked about my qualifications about 4 times, which I think is crazy!
 But what makes being qualified so important when natural talent can’t be taught?

-I’m glad you ask… Natural Talent cannot be trained, but it can be refined and enhanced and Natural Talent does not come with everything a good artist needs to know.
-Training not only harnesses natural talent, but it teaches all the critical elements such as crucial hygiene techniques, facial analysis, physics between photography and makeup reflection, problem solving, dealing with clients, ethical conduct within the industry, business information such as proper insurances to protect both client and artist, correct scheduling of clients, why certain products are unsuitable for photography, working with different skins…and so much more, which talent needs to be accompanied by to safeguard and provide the safest and best quality service possible.
+I’m glad you ask… Natural Talent cannot be taught, but it can be refined, harnessed and enhanced, and Natural Talent does not come with everything a good artist needs to know.
+Training not only harnesses natural talent, but it teaches all the critical elements and industry standards, such as crucial hygiene techniques, facial analysis (understanding facial features, shapes, and balance), physics between photography and makeup reflection (no one wants flashback in their expensive wedding photos), problem solving, dealing with clients, ethical conduct within the industry, business information such as proper insurances to protect both client and artist, correct scheduling of clients, why certain products are unsuitable for photography, working with different skin tones and types, allergens, cosmetic chemistry…and so much more, which any natural talent needs, to safeguard and provide the safest and best quality service possible.

 I can’t tell you how many jobs (me doing hair-styling), where I have seen talented artists applying makeup in a very unhygienic manner.
 This puts all clients at risk of infection, yet so many artists have not been trained adequately to know this crucial element of the job.
-Just last weekend the makeup artist on the wedding I was working on, used the same sponge on EVERYONE.
-6 girls in total and only one sponge.
+Not long ago, I was doing hair for a wedding, I saw the makeup artist use the same sponge on EVERYONE.
+6 girls in total and only one sponge…. !
 She also did not use disposable mascara wands!
-I mean, this is basic hygiene 1-0-1!
+I mean, this is the basic of basic hygiene 1-0-1!
+Have we learnt nothing from covid??!

 Q #2 – What makeup products do you use?

-Some great brands you want to hear are (BTW, I prefer to recommend and use brands which do NOT test on animals);
+Some great brands you want to hear are… (BTW, I prefer to recommend and use brands which are all cruelty free);

-Atelier, Kryolan, Graftobian, Mehron, Paris Berlin, Ben Nye, Stila, Cargo, Napoleon.
+Atelier, Face Atelier, Kryolan, Graftobian, Mehron, Paris Berlin, Ben Nye, Stila, Cargo, Napoleon, Il Makiage.
 Just to name a few.
-FYI; I am not paid to recommend these brands, I honestly endorse them based on my experience and knowledge.
+FYI; I am not paid in any way to recommend these brands, I honestly endorse them based on my experience and knowledge.
 Here’s more details on my top makeup products picks.

 There are many other great professional brands out there, but some, like MAC, Smashbox, Laura Mercier, Makeup forever, NARS, Becca and Bobby Brown do apparently still test on animals.
 So if cruelty free is not your concern, these brands are also suitable for professionally paid makeup applications and photographed purposes.